-If you are not an EU/EFTA citizen, only relatives of permanent residents have the right to come to Switzerland under family reunification, but temporary residents will have to get special permission from their local cantonal authorities to bring family to Switzerland.
+However, if you’re not an EU/EFTA citizen, only relatives of permanent residents can come to Switzerland under family reunification.
+Temporary residents must get special permission from their local cantonal authorities to bring family to Switzerland.

-This means that if you hold a Swiss settlement permit C your family can join you in Switzerland under the family reunification program but if you only hold a temporary residence permit B you are not entitled to do this; however, it may be allowed under certain circumstances.
+This means that if you hold a Swiss settlement permit C, your family can join you in Switzerland under the family reunification program.
+If you only hold a temporary residence permit B, however, you cannot do this; however, it may be possible under certain circumstances.
 It’s up to the local cantonal migration authorities to decide whether to allow your family to come to Switzerland or not.

-- If you get divorced or if your spouse dies
+- If you divorce or if your spouse dies

 - More information

 Swiss residence permit C